andorhorvath/oneFileHoster/README.md

 The task ahead:

 Create an ansible playbook that installs an NGINX server then does it's configuration as necessary to be able to host a single file.
 Hence the name, oneFileHoster.
-The solution (as far as I see the playbook itself) should be shared thorough GitHub.
+The solution (as far as I see the playbook itself) should be shared through GitHub.

 Evalution details: